vidavakil/RoboND-Kinematics-Project/writeup.md

 where `s_list = s.items()` and `s` is the dictionary for the DH table.
 With this, I avoided repeating the definition of the DH matrix 6 more times.

-To compute `T0_j`s matrices, that define the transformation matrix from the base_link to link `j`, I used the following recursive formula, for `j` from `0` to the end effector (note that this is not a line of code, and is only to illustrate the recursion):
+To compute T0_j matrices, that define the transformation matrix from the base_link to link j, I used the following recursive formula, for j from 0 to the end effector (note that this is not a line of code, and is only to illustrate the recursion):

 ```
         T0_j = T0_(j-1) * T(j-1)_j # base_link to link_j